FilipKmn/filipkmn.github.io/_posts/2016-01-25-kendo-and-marketing.markdown

 ---
 layout: post
-title:  "Kendo and marketing"
+title: Kendo and Marketing
-date:   2016-01-25 10:18:00
+date: {}
 categories: Kendo
-image_fb: "filipkmn.github.io/assets/images/kendo-marketing/kendo-fb.png"
+image_fb: filipkmn.github.io/assets/images/kendo-marketing/kendo-fb.png
-image_tw: "filipkmn.github.io/assets/images/kendo-marketing/kendo-fb.png"
+image_tw: filipkmn.github.io/assets/images/kendo-marketing/kendo-fb.png
+description: >-
-description: "Personal opinion warning!!!
-This post is mostly about my views on Kendo and how it helps through everyday life."
+  Personal opinion warning!!!
+This post is mostly about my views on Kendo and how it helps through everyday life.
+published: true
 ---

 *Personal opinion warning!!!
 This post is mostly about my views on Kendo and how it helps through everyday life.*